Skip to content

 Loading…

-1. AU CAC is starting to inflate.
-Successful AU dropshippers see AU Meta CPMs and CPC creep up after 12-18 months of operations.
+1. Primary-market CAC is starting to inflate.
+Successful operators see Meta CPMs and CPC creep up after 12-18 months in a single market.
 Adding a market resets the acquisition math.

-Below A$50k AU revenue, focus on AU.
-Above A$50k, evaluate the next market.
+Below $50k/month, focus on your primary market.
+Above $50k, evaluate the next market.

 The four signals it's time

-Signal 1: AU CAC inflation.
-Your AU Meta CPA has crept from A$8 (year 1) to A
+Signal 1: Primary-market CAC inflation.
+Your Meta CPA has crept from $8 (year 1) to

 5+ (current).
 Cost per acquisition is rising while order value isn't.
 The marketing channel is saturating.